-The MLT Program of Maine admits a maximum of 30 new students (15 at UMPI and 15 at UMA) in the program the fall semester of each academic year.
+The MLT Program of Maine admits a maximum of 20 new students (10 at UMPI and 10 at UMA) in the program during the summer semester of each academic year.

 In order to be considered for the MLT program, you must do the following: